 The State of Israel does not have an organized immigration policy for foreign nationals who are not Jewish.
 Especially the whole issues of legal status for asylum seekers in Israel is a relatively a new issue in Israel and has become highly political.
 The status of these asylum seekers who are under the umbrella of “collective temporary protection” on a group basis is subject to frequent changes.
 The State is making efforts to remove asylum seekers from Israel, had established the “Holot” facility for incarceration of “infiltrators”, and operates a voluntary self-deportation program.
 In practice, however, most of the asylum seekers remain in Israel.
 They work for Israeli employers, since the State of Israel has declared that it will not enforce the law prohibiting the employment of foreign workers against the employers of these asylum seekers.
 This collective defense is temporary and is made on the basis of an arbitrary decision by the government and the Ministry of the Interior, and may therefore change at any time.

-Contact the law office of Cohen, Decker, Pex, Brosh in Jerusalem and Petach Tikvah, for legal information and assistance on issues of immigration to Israel, asylum seekers in Israel, and work as an asylum seeker.
+Contact our law office in Jerusalem and Tel Aviv, for legal information and assistance on issues of immigration to Israel, asylum seekers in Israel, and work as an asylum seeker.

 : 03-3724722, 055-9781688